A Study of DS-1103a Combination Therapy in Participants With Advanced Solid Tumors

 Detailed Description

 DS-1103a, a recombinant humanized IgG4 anti-SIRPα antibody designed to block the SIRPα-CD47 interaction, is being developed for the treatment of advanced cancers in combination with other anticancer therapies.
-This is the first-in-human, dose-escalating clinical study designed to assess the safety and efficacy of DS-1103a combination therapy in patients with advanced solid tumors.
+This is the first-in-human, dose-escalation and dose-expansion clinical study designed to assess the safety and efficacy of DS-1103a combination therapy in participants with advanced solid tumors.

 Study Type